Sample Developmental Edit: Before And After Examples

 Why this level of change feels different

 Surface prose smooths the ride.
 Structure sets the route.
-Readers sense intention when scenes deliver pressure and change.
-A book with a strong spine holds attention, page to page.
-Fewer characters and a tighter cause chain free reader memory for emotion.
-A strong midpoint and an earned climax send readers to bed late, happy to pay for it the next day.
+Readers feel intention when scenes deliver pressure and change.
+A book with a strong spine holds attention page to page.
+Fewer characters and a tighter cause chain free up reader memory for emotion.
+A strong midpoint and an earned climax keep readers up late.

-Do the hard cuts.
-Fold stray threads into the main line.
+Make the hard cuts.
+Fold loose threads into the main line.
 Tie love, work, and risk into the same knot.
 Your story will hold.
 Your reader will stay.

 Editor Commentary and Revision Process

-Writers deserve clear direction, not vague notes.
-You want to know what moves first, what waits, and why.
-Here is how a thoughtful editorial exchange looks when it works.
+Writers need clear direction, not vague notes.
+You want to know what to move first, what can wait, and why.
+Here is what a strong editorial exchange looks like when it works.

 A sample editorial letter